Oco Geode Guide: Geology & Collecting

 Most Ocos are found in the dark red-brown soil produced from the weathering of the basalt rock in which they formed.
 Other Ocos are chiseled directly out of the basalt rock.

 In the off-season, farmers plow their fields to find these tiny geodes.
-The geodes are collected and transported down the mountains in burlap sacks and buckets where they are sold “as is” to be cut or cut and polished to be sold.
+The geodes are collected and transported down the mountains in burlap sacks and buckets, where they are sold “as is” to be cut or cut and polished to be sold.

 There are multiple theories about where Oco geodes got their name.
 One is that they are named after the Orinoco River, the other is that their name comes from the Portuguese word for “hollow.”

-Oco Geodes – Internal Structure
+Oco Geode – Internal Structure

 This one-and-a-half-inch Oco has an attractive agate shell with a clear quartz interior and MnO2 secondariс.